hipay/hipay-docs/hipay-enterprise-sdk-android/06-Advanced-usage.md

 ### Implementation note
 The *signature* parameter is required for security purposes.
 Please refer to the [Generating a server-side signature](#generating-a-server-side-signature) for details.

+### Card storage feature

+The card storage feature allows to register a `PaymentCardToken` object in the *SharedPreferences* object for your application, necessary to use the 1-click payment for your customers.

+Since the card storage option is turned ON, you have access to these three `PaymentCardTokenDatabase` class methods:

+To get every tokens associated to a currency :
+`getPaymentCardTokens(Context, String)`

+To remove a specific token associated to a currency :
+`delete(Context, PaymentCardToken, String)`

+To remove every tokens located in the iOS device keychain :
+`clearPaymentCardTokens(Context)`